OHSU-Library/ohsu-entities/README.md

   * bridge/ : bridge files to other ontologies/vocabularies
   * mireot/ : MIREOT files for other ontologies/vocabularies
   * module/ : institutional mission-specific ontology module files

-## TODOs as of 2016.12.15

-* add and bridge concepts not covered by schema.org